hoffmangroup/genomedata/doc/genomedata.rst

 #. :ref:`genomedata-load-data`
 #. :ref:`genomedata-close-data`

+Although Genomedata collections are currently write-once, this restriction only applies on the per-chromosome basis.
+Thus, the above workflow can be repeated to store sequence and data for new chromosomes, but old chromosomes cannot be modified.

 .. note:: A call to :program:`h5repack` after
           :ref:`genomedata-close-data` may be used to
           transparently compress the data.